 Soil type has a lot to do with soil preparation, according to Texas A&M AgriLife Extension.
 Check the soil in the bed area and determine if it is sand, loam or clay.
 If your soil is porous and sandy, it won't hold water very well, whereas heavy clay soils may hold it too well, preventing efficient drainage.
 Both can be improved by working in organic matter.
 This helps sandy soil retain water and provide support, and it helps loosen clay while adding nutrients to the soil.

-Step 5: Improve the Soil
+5. Improve the Soil

 If you have determined that the soil in your planting bed is sandy or heavy, plan ahead.
 A few months before planting, work leaves, straw and grass clippings into the soil and allow them to decompose.
 Composted manure also enriches the soil but must be added well ahead of planting.
 Organic compost can be added quite close to planting time.
 Don't add more than 4 inches of organic material.

 If the soil in your planting bed produced healthy plants in the recent past, you still should add organic material.
 Soil improvement is a process, not a destination.
 Layer a few inches of organic compost onto the soil surface and then work it in well.
-Ideally, this should be done a week before planting.
+Ideally, this should be done at least a week before planting.

 Figure out the needs of the plants you are going to install.
 If they require full sun, make sure that nearby shrubs and trees aren't blocking sunlight to the site.
 Cut back overhanging branches.
-While you are at it, trim bushes and shrubs that are crowding the area to allow for good air flow and reduce competing demands for nutrition.
+While you are at it, trim shrubs that are crowding the area to allow for good air flow and reduce competing demands for nutrition.

 Determine a convenient irrigation system for the bed.
 If possible, install a drip irrigation system that will get water to the roots of plants efficiently without getting it on the plants' leaves.
 Alternatively, make sure the bed is within easy reach of your hose.